-Be sure to involve stakeholders in this work to help you understand the data's significance and to justify conclusions.
+Be sure to involve stakeholders, including program participants, in this work to help you understand the data's significance and to justify conclusions.
+This will increase the ability to identify bias and consider community context in interpretation.
 When stakeholders agree on conclusions, they will be more inclined to act on the results.